tranphuongtruc/IMAGE_DEPTH_ESTIMATION/README.md

     drive.mount('/content/drive')
     ```

-4. *NOTE*: If you cannot download the dataset, use the **data** folder and modify the images' paths.
+4. *NOTE*: If you cannot download the dataset, just use the **data** folder and modify the images' paths.